smaht-dac/submitr/docs/source/about.rst

 at `Harvard Medical School <https://hms.harvard.edu/>`_.

 .. note::
-   You need an SMaHT account to use this software.
+   You need a SMaHT account to use this software.
 For information an obtaining an account please see:
    `SMaHT Portal Account Creation <account_creation.html>`_

 For further support, questions, feature requests, bug reports, or other information